Updated on December 04, 2019

 On the other hand, for FinTech, the first thought is usually about the innovative and advanced technology in the world’s financial sector.
 So, what’s the common link between the two?

-Nowadays, we have numerous examples, where many microfinance businesses are benefiting by embracing FinTech.
+Nowadays, we have numerous examples where many microfinance businesses are benefiting by embracing FinTech.

 Using a very similar approach, China’s MYbank uses non-traditional sources of data like payment transaction data and social network data to determine the ability of businesses to repay their loans.